Skip to main content

 Map clusters to pages

-Each topic cluster becomes a candidate page.
+Each topic cluster becomes a page opportunity.
 Compare against your existing pages: if a cluster matches an existing category, you strengthen that page with better keyword coverage.
-If no page exists, you have found a gap.
-The Topic Sieve automates this comparison and flags opportunities ranked by combined search volume.
+If no page exists, you have found a content gap.
+Topic Sieve automates this validation through its five-check process and flags opportunities prioritized by revenue potential rather than search volume alone.

 6

 Review misclassified keywords monthly.
 Each correction feeds back into the synonym dictionary, grammar rules, or taxonomy.
 Over time the symbolic layers get more accurate and the LLM handles fewer edge cases.
-This feedback loop is what makes the system better with use, unlike a one-shot ML clustering run.
+This SEO content consolidation feedback loop is what makes the system better with use, unlike a one-shot ML clustering run.

 A side-by-side look at what you get from each clustering methodology.

-Synonym handlingApproximate - depends on training dataDeterministic via explicit dictionary
+Synonym handlingApproximate, depends on training dataDeterministic for known synonyms via explicit dictionary

-Abbreviation supportInconsistent across modelsExplicit rules with verified mappings
+Abbreviation supportMay be inconsistent across modelsExplicit rules with verified mappings for known abbreviations

-DebuggabilityOpaque - you cannot inspect why two keywords groupedTransparent - each layer logs its decision
+DebuggabilityLess transparent, it may be difficult to inspect why two keywords groupedTransparent, each layer logs its decision

-Feedback loopRetrain the model (slow, expensive)Edit a synonym or rule (instant, no retraining)
+Feedback loopMay require retraining the model or significant adjustments (often slow and expensive)Edit a synonym or rule (instant, no retraining)

-Edge-case accuracyDegrades on niche or new vocabularyLLM referee resolves borderline cases
+Edge-case accuracyCan struggle on niche or new vocabularyLLM referee may help resolve borderline cases